cal-poly-dxhub/rag-chatbot-serverless/README.md

 ## Chatbot Overview
-- The [DxHub](https://dxhub.calpoly.edu/challenges/) developed a helpdesk chatbot solution that can answer user questions pulling from their knowledge base articles.
+- The [DxHub](https://dxhub.calpoly.edu/challenges/) developed a chatbot solution that can answer user questions pulling from their knowledge base articles.
 The chatbot contains many features:

     #### Intelligent Question Answering
     - Leverages Retrieval Augmented Generation (RAG) for accurate and contextual responses